 This wire by Ancor is fine stranded copper that is tinned.
 The insulation is rated for 105C.
 It meets a whole slew of specifications (see the Ancor website).

-I like the jacket over the two copper wires – it makes it easier to run (one wire instead of 2), the jacket makes it a bit stiffer and provides some extra abrasion resistance.
+I like the jacket over the two insulated copper wires – it makes it easier to run (one wire instead of 2), the jacket makes it a bit stiffer and provides some extra abrasion resistance.
+You can label the wire writing on the jacket with a pen.

 People use other kinds of wire – like speaker wire, cut up extension cords, Romex house wiring (I used to use Romex).
 But, when there are so few dollars to save, what is the point of not using wire that is known to work really well in this environment?
 I would at least avoid using wire that does not meet some kind of spec.